 Local legends banner series

-Since 2014, MSW has been honoring individuals in our community who have achieved state-wide and/or national success with custom banners on Main Street from 2014-2019.
+MSW honored individuals in our community who have achieved state-wide and/or national success with custom banners on Main Street from 2014-2019.
 The late Graham Johns, who originated the series while serving as MSW’s board president, said, “As a community we do a great job of recognizing people who have accomplished remarkable achievements after they have passed away.
 With these banners, we want to recognize the great accomplishments of Clark Countians who are still living.”
 The banners show real-life, contemporary examples of successful people with outstanding achievements.
 They show that dreams come true through hard work, determination and perseverance, whether you have Hollywood ambitions or you’re a pony with speed – you can get there from here.
 We’re proud to honor these remarkable accomplishments and remind all of us of what is possible.

 All Hometown Hero banners designed and produced by Cartwright Designs in downtown Winchester, KY